SAP/spartacus-docs/_pages/fsa/features/fsa-invoice-payment.md

 ![policy details]({{ site.baseurl }}/assets/images/fsa/policy_details_payment.png)

-## SPA Components
+## Components

-The payment feature logic sits in FSPaymentMethodComponent which extends the Spartacus' PaymentMethodComponent.
+The payment feature logic sits in `FSPaymentMethodComponent` which extends the Spartacus' `PaymentMethodComponent`.
 Payment types are loaded via the payment type service and shown to the customer in the form of radio buttons.

 ```html